Accommodation & Plan Search

 05

-Fallen leaves
+Fresh leaves

 Okushiga Kogen, located at the farthest northern end of the Shiga Kogen, is known for its picturesque surroundings.
-Zakogawa River originates from the Shiga Kogen Highlands' Mt.
-Iwasuge and flows from the Shiga Kogen to Sakae Village's Akiyamago.
+Zakogawa River originates from the Shiga Kogen Highlands' sacred mountain Mt.
+Iwasuge and flows from Shiga Kogen to Sakae Village's Akiyamago.
 During the autumn foliage season, the forest roads in Okushiga Kogen offer a stunning drive with breathtaking views.

 06